 Today I am going to share something I get asked a lot!
 Whether you are planning to celebrate major festivals in Nepal or simply interested to find out more read till the end to know what festivals are celebrated each month of the year.
 I will also be giving out some helpful travel tips to Nepal so, keep an eye out for them.

-Nepal is known worldwide for its beautiful mountain beauty and not so much for its festivals.
+Nepal is known worldwide for its beautiful mountains but not so much for its festivals.
 So, let me help you.
 I was born in Nepal and still have my extended family live there.
 So, I am very much familiar with the festivals even if I don’t get to celebrate them all that much now.

 Do you know Nepal has over 50 festivals celebrated in a calendar year?
 Out of 50, 25 are public holidays and the rest either falls on an optional or local holiday or seasonal.
-Some of them are significant festivals to observe in Nepal, and others are something you can experience all-around the year.
+Some of them are significant festivals to observe in Nepal, and others are uniquely celebrated among the different caste & subcaste.
 With more than 50 festivals, you are bound to bump into some festivals almost every day!

 Note: Festivals in Nepal are announced as per the Nepali calendar, not English.
 Hence the dates and months may change from year to year but rest assured it won’t be too far apart.